Crown to drop breach-of-trust case against Vice-Admiral Mark Norman: Report

 His lawyers have instead argued that the case against Norman is politically motivated and have spent the past several months fighting in pre-trial hearings for access to various government documents to prove their argument.

-The National Post report did not say why prosecutors were planning to withdraw the charge against Norman, who remains a member of the Canadian Forces pending the outcome of the case.
+It is not clear why prosecutors are planning to withdraw the charge against Norman, who remains a member of the Canadian Forces pending the outcome of the case.

 The case against Norman has been politically damaging for the Liberals.
 It was expected to become even more so once the actual trial started in mid-August.
 It was to run through most of the federal election.